 Instructions

-• Combine Sugar & Lemon Juice and Mix well.
-Add Water or Tea and Mix.
+- Combine Sugar & Lemon Juice in the pitcher and mix well.
+Add cold water to fill and mix.

-• Optionally add some Mint Leaves and Refrigerate for at least 1 hour.
+- Optionally add some Mint/Spearmint leaves and/or flavored Tea Bags and refrigerate for at least 1 hour.

-• Serve with Ice Cubes and optionally a Lemon Slice.
+- Serve with Ice Cubes and optionally a Lemon slice or wedge.